 - renounce fame, power, prosperity and security and live as holy samaritans

 Wizards definitely would

-- be the most powerful elite in the game world
+- be, by far, the most powerful elite in any game world

 - flock to and control the seats of power

-- fight each other via proxies (lords, armies, assassins, etc.)
+- fight each other via proxies (lords, armies, assassins, monsters etc.)

 - accumulate power and wealth to guarantee their safety and control of power

-- send others into the wilderness to bring them ancient knowledge (books) or artifacts
+- send others into the wilderness or dungeons to bring them ancient knowledge (books) or artifacts

 - outwardly appear like any other prince or ruler